 I honestly think I blacked out from the shock and horror, but recalling the memory from over 15 years ago still makes me gag and shiver.
 Until recently, the smell of tinned fish made my eyes water and the hairs on the back of my neck stand up in repulsion.

 I already feel queasy – image by Dario Lo Presti via Flickr

 I always wondered, after all of these years, why does that one memory still haunt me?

 Memory and learning both start as signals carried through the cells in the brain, called neurons.
 Think of neurons like roads, and the cars travelling along them carry signals and information around the brain.
 At every intersection between neurons is what we call a synapse.

-Now here’s where it gets interesting: synapses can actually rearrange themselves to favor pathways that get a lot of use.
-It’s like the council realizing that one particular road gets a lot of traffic, and either widening the road, or making the lights favor traffic along that particular route.
-This is called neuroplasticity, and is the reason things can become “second nature” – the synapses have rewired to make brain signaling more streamline and effortless.
+Now here’s where it gets interesting: synapses can actually rearrange themselves to favour pathways that get a lot of use.
+It’s like the council realising that one particular road gets a lot of traffic, and either widening the road, or making the traffic lights direct traffic along that particular route.
+This is called neuroplasticity, and is the reason things can become “second nature” – the synapses have rewired to make brain signalling more streamline and effortless.

 “Neurons that fire together, wire together”

 In my fishy case, what must have happened is that I lived the traumatic memory over and over so many times, I’d unwittingly strengthened the “fish = repulsion” pathway in my brain.
 The neurons that screamed “GET THIS OUT OF MY MOUTH” when I accidentally ate the cat food was associated with all things fishy: the smell of fish, the sight of fish and the thought of fish.